CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ##### PGBouncer

 In order to monitor pgbouncer with postgres_exporter, the pgbouncer_fdw maintained by CrunchyData is required.
 Please see its repository for full installation instructions.
-A package for this is available for Crunchy customers.
+A package for this is available for Crunchy Data customers.

 https://github.com/CrunchyData/pgbouncer_fdw

 Once that is working, you should be able to add the {{< shell >}}queries_pgbouncer.yml{{< /shell >}} file to the {{< yaml >}}QUERY_FILE_LIST{{< /shell >}} for the exporter that is monitoring the database where the FDW was installed.

-#### Monitoring multiple databases and/or running multiple postgres exporters (RHEL / CentOS)
+#### Monitoring multiple databases and/or running multiple postgres exporters (RHEL)

 Certain metrics are not cluster-wide, so multiple exporters must be run to avoid duplication when monitoring multiple databases in a single PostgreSQL instance.
 To collect these per-database metrics, an additional exporter service is required and pgMonitor provides this using the following query file: ({{< shell >}}queries_per_db.yml{{< /shell >}}).
 In Prometheus, you can then define the global and per-db exporter targets for a single job.
 This will place all the metrics that are collected for a single database instance together.